ansys/pyoptislang/doc/source/user_guide/osl_server_usage.rst

 Direct communication using the optiSLang server API
 ===================================================

-PyOptiSLang is intended to provide a Pythonic API on top of Ansys optiSLang.
+PyOptiSLang is intended to provide a pythonic API on top of Ansys optiSLang.
-However, not each and every functionality available through the Ansys optiSLang server API is already exposed via explicit PyOptiSLang API functionality.
+However, not each and every capability available through the Ansys optiSLang server API is already exposed via explicit PyOptiSLang API capability.

 The :class:`TcpOslServer <ansys.optislang.core.tcp_osl_server.TcpOslServer>` wrapper class
-can be used for raw communication with optiSLang, in order to overcome this limitation.
+can be used for raw communication with optiSLang, to overcome this limitation.
 It provides explicit methods for accessing specific optiSLang API endpoints.
 Additionally, the generic :func:`TcpOslServer.send_command <ansys.optislang.core.tcp_osl_server.TcpOslServer.send_command>` method can be used in conjunction with the convenience functions from the :ref:`server_queries <ref_osl_server_api_queries>` and